yoratoni/huawei-router-sms-forwarding/README.md

 - **Contacts**: Allows you to link a name to a phone number, easier to identify each forwarded number.
 - **Forwarders**: The SMS received by the router are forwarded to these numbers, a whitelist can be added to redirect only some numbers.
-- **Repliers**: An auto-reply system, if a message is received from a specific number, and this message contains a string, like, if it starts with an "Hi!" (or "Hi!" at any place inside of the message), it replies something.
+- **Repliers**: An auto-reply system, if a message is received from a specific number, and this message contains a specified string, like, if it starts with an "Hi!" (or "Hi!" at any place inside of the message), it replies something.
   I added this feature for someone who needed it to send an automatic message to his internet provider.